 Napa Legal working group members serve on a volunteer basis to take on projects and produce educational resources for faith-based nonprofits.
 Working group members include attorneys, accountants, and nonprofit professionals who are inspired by their faith and committed to religious liberty.

-To join a working group please contact Napa Legal Institute by filling out the form below or email: firstname.lastname@example.org
+To join a working group please complete the application form below.